By Santorini Dave

 Fantastic luxury hotel near Tower Bridge and the Tower of London.
 There’s a spa, indoor pool, and two restaurants.
 The one, two, and three bedroom residences are ideal for large groups and families and have a full kitchen and dining room.
 The hotel is a short walk from two tube stations.

 Mayfair is one of London’s most exclusive neighborhoods with old-world grandeur present in its beautiful buildings.
-Edwardian townhouses line Mayfair’s streets and surround its landmark squares – Grosvenor Square, dominated by the US embassy, and Berkeley Square, flanked by original 18th-century terraced houses.
+Edwardian townhouses line Mayfair’s streets and surround its landmark squares – Grosvenor Square, formerly the site of the US embassy, and Berkeley Square, flanked by original 18th-century terraced houses.
 Mayfair’s most famous shopping street, Savile Row, is where discerning clients come to get their suits cut at the likes of Henry Poole & Co, who once outfitted Charles Dickens.
 This is a focal area for British designers, home to Alexander McQueen’s designer wear, while Paul Smith, Browns, and Stella McCartney boutiques flourish in surrounding streets.
 Along busy Piccadilly road, Mayfair’s southern border, Burlington Arcade (Britain’s first shopping arcade) is every bit as grand as in the 1820s, patrolled by ‘beadles’ in top hats and featuring high-end food shops, fragrance houses, and Italian leatherwear.
 Further east, Bond Street is lined with high street heavyweights.
 North of Mayfair, newly fashionable ‘Marylebone village’ attracts both moneyed Londoners and visitors: the latter come to visit Madame Tussaud’s and the Sherlock Holmes Museum on Baker Street, the former – for the upmarket delicatessens and independent boutiques such as La Fromagerie and Daunt Books.

 The Best Hotels in Mayfair & Marylebone

-Staying in South Bank, Bankside, & London Bridge
+Hotels in South Bank, Bankside, & London Bridge

 Stretching along the south side of the Thames, the two-mile pedestrian walk between Westminster Bridge and Tower Bridge is an almost non-stop procession of attractions, from historical to post-millennial.
 The gentrification of the area began in the 1950s to boost public morale after WWII but the South Bank really came into its own in the 21st century with the arrival of several iconic cultural attractions.
 If you have kids, start at the western end, where they can be entertained by torture, death, and disease at the London Dungeon and sea creatures at the London Aquarium.
 Next up, the London Eye offers great views of the city on a clear day.
 Further along, the contemporary art powerhouse, Tate Modern, is flanked by the tiny Bankside Gallery and the rebuilt Shakespeare’s Globe Theatre.
 A food market dating back to the 13th century, Borough Market attracts discerning foodies and London chefs seeking out fresh ingredients for their kitchens.
 It also has an extensive array of exotic street food stalls – your best bet for lunch.
 Towering above Borough Market is the jagged glass edifice of the Shard, London’s highest skyscraper, in the nearby London Bridge neighborhood.
 Pay for the incredible views from the observation deck on the 72nd floor or enjoy slightly less lofty views from Gŏng bar on the 52nd floor for the price of a beer on Sundays, Mondays, and Tuesdays.